-Students are expected to bring stethoscopes, pen/pencil, computer, and clicker (if required) when they attend the NSL for simulation, remediation, or open NSL practice.
+Students are expected to bring stethoscopes, pen/pencil, computer, and other necessary equipment when they attend the NSL for simulation, remediation, or open NSL practice.
 It is the student's responsibility to obtain all necessary equipment.
 The NSL is not responsible for lost or missing items.